Julian-Theis/stat-kiste/README.md

 # Stat Kiste

-The *Stat Kiste* is a collection of statistical methods that I used throughout the last few years.
+The *Stat Kiste* is a collection of statistical methods from various sources that I used throughout the last few years.
 Each method can be called from the command line.

 Currently, the *Stat Kiste* contains the following implementations:
 - <b>AUC with Confidence Intervals</b>: Fast DeLong method for binary classification, implementation by the Yandex Data School [https://github.com/yandexdataschool/roc_comparison](https://github.com/yandexdataschool/roc_comparison)
 - <b>Extended Classification Report</b>: Report for multiclass classification that calculates the accuracy, precision, recall, f1-score, support, predicted values, AUC (sklearn), AUC (DeLong), AUC COV, and AUC Confidence Intervals based on a given alpha value for one-vs-all.
 Additionally, the report lists the average/total for precision, recall, f-1 and accuracy as well as the overall AUC (sklearn) and the sum of support and predicted values.
+- <b>Normality Tests</b>: Shapiro-Wilk test, Anderson-Darling Test, and D'Agostino-Pearson
+- <b>Mean Tests</b>: Wilcoxon Signed Rank Test and Paired T-test

 ## How-To
 ### AUC with Confidence Intervals